-Now we can get into just how much money we need to save and how much we can borrow.
+Now we can get into just how much money you need to save and how much you can borrow.
 There are a few ratios here that we will use.

 If you are putting 20% down, you can look at houses that are selling for $125,000.
 You put down 20%, or $25,000 and then take out a loan for the remaining $100,000.

 Again, I know what you are thinking, “good luck finding a house that low priced where I live”.
 If housing prices in your area are much higher, you have a few options.

 First, you can save until you have more money for a down payment.
 If you are looking at a house selling for $200,000 and you are making $50,000 a year, you need to put down $100,000 on the house.